-- 11. The projected cash flow forecast, as prepared by the Applicant with the assistance of the Monitor, demonstrates that the Applicant has sufficient liquidity to operate its business and meet its obligations during the proposed extension of the Stay Period; - 12.
-Extending the Stay Period is required to enable the Applicant to continue to operate in the ordinary course while engaging in discussions to seek a collective resolution of the pending Tobacco Claims as against the Applicant and others; - 13.
-The Applicant has acted in good faith and with due diligence during the course of its CCAA proceedings since the date of the Initial Order; - 14.
-The Applicant also relies on: - i. the provisions of the CCAA and the statutory, inherent and equitable jurisdiction of this Court; and - ii. such further and other grounds as counsel may advise and this Honourable Court may permit.
+- 7. The Applicant seeks an extension of the Stay Period until March 6, 2020; - 8.
+The projected cash flow forecast, as prepared by the Applicant, with the assistance of the Monitor, demonstrates that the Applicant has sufficient liquidity to operate its business and meet its obligations during the proposed extension of the Stay Period; - 9.
+Extending the Stay Period is required to enable the Applicant to continue to operate in the ordinary course while participating in the mediation process in an effort to seek a collective resolution of the Tobacco Claims against the Applicant; - 10.
+The Applicant has acted in good faith and with due diligence during the course of its CCAA proceedings since the date of the Initial Order;

+11. The Applicant also relies on:

+(a) the provisions of the CCAA and the statutory, inherent and equitable jurisdiction of this Court;